 National Institute for Health and Care Research (NIHR)

-The NIHR Oxford BRC is run in partnership with the University of Oxford.
-Created in 2007 as one of the first five BRCs, it began its fourth round of five-year funding - £89 million - in December 2022.
+The NIHR BRC: Oxford is run in partnership with the University of Oxford.
+Created in 2007 as one of the first five BRCs, it began its fourth round of five-year funding in December 2022.
+The current award, which totals £95.9m, runs until to 31 March 2028.

 Supporting research across 15 themes, it brings together academics and clinicians to translate scientific breakthroughs into potential new treatments, diagnostics and medical technologies that benefit patients, improve the delivery of care by the NHS and support the wider economy.

-The NIHR Oxford Clinical Research Facility supports early-phase experimental research and plays an important role in the clinical translational strategy of the Oxford BRC.
+The NIHR Clinical Research Facility: Oxford supports early-phase experimental research and plays an important role in the clinical translational strategy of the Oxford BRC.

-NIHR South Central Regional Research Delivery Network (RRDN)
+NIHR Regional Research Delivery Network: South Central (RRDN)

-Since 1 October 2024, we have been part of the NIHR South Central Regional Research Delivery Network (RRDN), which is hosted by Southampton University Hospitals NHS Trust, and covers:
+Since 1 October 2024, we have been part of the NIHR Regional Research Delivery Network: South Central, which is hosted by Southampton University Hospitals NHS Trust, and covers:

 • Buckinghamshire